1847 5¢ B. Franklin, dark brown, imperf

 Two years later, the U.S. Post Office Department tried its own government-issued stamp.
 Rates were determined by the weight and distance the letter was being mailed.
 Letters mailed a distance of 300 miles or less were 5¢ per half ounce, while those mailed over 300 miles were 10¢ per half ounce.
 Postage could be paid by the sender at the time the letter was mailed, or by the addressee upon receipt.

 When postage was paid by the sender, the letter was marked “paid” by pen and ink or hand stamped.
 If no such cancel was evident, the person receiving the letter paid the postage.
-Inspections for accuracy and records of postal revenues were virtually impossible.
-With pre-printed stamps, accurate records could be kept of how many were issued and sold.
-It wasn’t until 1855 that the use of postage stamps became mandatory.
+Before the introduction of postage stamps, inspections for accuracy and records of postal revenues were virtually impossible.
+When adhesive postage stamps came on the scene, accurate records could be kept of how many were issued and sold.
+However, it wasn’t until 1855 that the use of postage stamps became mandatory.

 A contract was awarded to a firm of bank note engravers for the printing of the 5¢ and 10¢ stamps.
 The stamps were to be available in major post offices on July 1, 1847.
 Due to delays in production, only one office, New York City, received the stamps on that date.
 The stamps were produced until 1851.

-Reproductions (official imitations) of both stamps were printed by the Bureau of Engraving and Printing.
+Reproductions (official imitations) of both stamps #1 and #2 were printed by the Bureau of Engraving and Printing.
 (They were invalid for postage.)
 Differences from originals include: Line of the mouth is straighter, eyes appear “sleepy,” engraver’s initials at bottom of stamps are fainter.
+Tthese stamps were issued in 1875 for Philadelphia's Centennial Exposition of 1876. the Scott Catalogue lists the stamps as #3 and #4, imperforate with bluish paper and no gum.

 Issued: July 1, 1847